skip to content

 As part of a nationwide cancer prevention program, Color Health is bringing free at-home colorectal cancer screenings to your community.

-If you are between the ages of 45 and 75, you may be eligible to order a free at-home screening kit.
+If you are over the age of 45, and have not had a colonoscopy screening in the last 10 years, you may be eligible to claim a kit.

 How it works